credativ/plutono/docs/sources/basics/timeseries-dimensions.md

 > Another feature of a TSDB is the ability to filter measurements using _tags_.
 Each data point is labeled with a tag that adds context information, such as where the measurement was taken.

 With time series data, the data often contain more than a single series, and is a set of multiple time series.
-Many Grafana data sources support this type of data.
+Many Plutono data sources support this type of data.

 {{< figure src="/static/img/docs/example_graph_multi_dim.png" class="docs-image--no-shadow" max-width="850px" >}}

 The common case is issuing a single query for a measurement with one or more additional properties as dimensions.
 For example, querying a temperature measurement along with a location property.
 In this case, multiple series are returned back from that single query and each series has unique location as a dimension.

-To identify unique series within a set of time series, Grafana stores dimensions in _labels_.
+To identify unique series within a set of time series, Plutono stores dimensions in _labels_.

 ## Labels

-Each time series in Grafana optionally has labels. labels are set a of key/value pairs for identifying dimensions.
+Each time series in Plutono optionally has labels. labels are set a of key/value pairs for identifying dimensions.
 Example labels could are `{location=us}` or `{country=us,state=ma,city=boston}`.
 Within a set of time series, the combination of its name and labels identifies each series.
 For example, `temperature {country=us,state=ma,city=boston}`.

 Different sources of time series data have dimensions stored natively, or common storage patterns that allow the data to be extracted into dimensions.